Tomas-M/mini-commander/README.md

 # mini-commander
-Mini Commander is very simplified clone of Midnight Commander for Linux
+Mini Commander is very simplified clone of Midnight Commander for Linux.

+I would like to all myself an author, but it ain't so easy.

 The majority of the code, including this text itself, was written by ChatGPT.
 The chatbot is not very smart and often makes weird mistakes.
 It